BOUGHANMIChaima/jiji/content/en/event/watchparty/index.md

   postcode:
   country: France

-summary: During this Watch Party,I shared my personal experience of attending the 2024 posit::conf, held in Seattle in the USA, for the first time !!!
+summary: During this Watch Party, I shared my personal experience of attending the 2024 posit::conf, held in Seattle in the USA, for the first time !!!
 We also watched replays of 2 selected presentations from the conference about Positron and Quarto.

 # Talk start and end times.